-

 What are Your Insurable Prepaid Trip Costs?

-• The Future Cruise or Travel Credit is not for any additional bonus value (i.e. – the 100% not the 125% or 150% of the credit).
+• The Future Cruise or Travel Credit is not for any additional bonus value.

-Your insurable trip costs are: Any trip costs that you pay prior to your departure that are subject to cancellation penalties if you are forced to cancel your trip or if you have to interrupt your trip after leaving home.
-The trip costs you insure must be paid before something happens to cause you to cancel your trip.
-If you get hit by a cement truck, it’s too late to pay any more trip costs.
-Instead, we’ll help you file your claim.
+Your insurable trip costs are: payments that are subject to cancellation penalties if you cancel your trip or if you have to interrupt your trip.
+The trip costs you insure must be paid before you cancel your trip. i.e. – If you get hit by a cement truck.

 How do you insure airfare?
-If your airfare is 100% refundable, you don’t have to include its cost.
-Refundable means if you cancel your ticket you will get 100% of your money back in cash.
-If you receive an “E-credit” or any other reusable credit, your airfare is not refundable.
+Don’t include its cost if your airfare is 100% refundable in cash.
+If you receive an E-credit, or other reusable credit, your airfare is not refundable.

-In order to determine what is non-refundable start with: “How much money, of what I had already paid, would I not get back as a cash refund if I cancel my trip just before I leave home?”
+In order to determine what is non-refundable start with: “How much money would I not get back as a cash refund if I cancel my trip just before I leave home?”

-Figuring out your insurable trip cost can be complicated.
-One reason is some sellers give you the wrong advice about how to determine your trip cost.
-Here are five of my (Steve) 376 helpful blog posts:
+Figuring out your insurable trip cost is complicated.
+Here are 6 of my (Steve) 385 helpful blog posts:

 Here are some common prepaid costs you will forfeit if you were forced to cancel your trip at the last minute: